Location: 49 Aldwych

-The Aldwych Theatre has since been home to many successful productions including Private Lives (which starred Joan Collins), An Inspector Calls, Whistle Down The Wind (an Andrew Lloyd Webber production), Fame, Dirty Dancing and Top Hat.
+The Aldwych Theatre has since been home to many successful productions including Private Lives (which starred Joan Collins), An Inspector Calls, Whistle Down The Wind (an Andrew Lloyd Webber production), Fame, Dirty Dancing and Beautiful: the Carole King Musical.

 The Aldwych Theatre is located on Aldwych Crescent.
 The Thames is a short distance away.
 This means there are excellent views of London’s skyline less than a minute’s walk away from the theatre.
 This view is particularly pretty by night.

 - Cucina Asellina – The Strand, Italian, expensive

 - Pizza Express – The Strand, chain, vouchers available

 - Joe Allen – Exeter Street, American cuisine, special vegetarian menu

 - Strada – Tavistock Street, chain, vouchers available

 The Aldwych Theatre is a very nice venue.
 It is clean and well kept.
 The dress circle bar opens around an hour before the show.
 All other bars and the auditorium open approximately 30 minutes before the show starts.